jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-11-final showdown.md

 Tom - Captain, he's gotten too close.
 His gravity well is sucking us in.
 We don't have the power to get out.

+Am-D-Em-D
 It's too late for you now
 You can't escape
-First off, I'll destroy you
+First I'll destroy you
 and then your whole race

 Too smart for your good